makersacademy/rps-challenge/README.md

 *Views*
 - index: show the name of the game, an image of how 'rock, paper, scissors' works, and entry form for the player name, and submit button
-- play: gives the user the options of 'rock, paper and scissors' buttions to select the choice, also shows a running score of rounds, win/lose/draw counts for the players
+- play: gives the user the options of 'rock, paper and scissors' buttons to select the choice, also shows a running score of rounds, win/lose/draw counts for the players
-- win, lose, draw: these pages show the result of the game, where the player's choice is compared against the computer's choice, with the option to play next round
+- result: this shows the result of the game, where the player's choice is compared against the computer's choice, with the option to play next round

 *Classes*